sass/sass-site/source/blog/036-sass-and-native-nesting.md

 We _will_ add support for parsing plain CSS nesting in `.css` files.
 This nesting won't be resolved in any way; Sass will just emit it as-is.

-**In the long term**, once `:is()` is supported by 98% of the global browser market share, we'll start transitioning Sass to emit `:is()` when resolving Sass nesting.
+**In the long term**, once [`:is()` is supported by 98% of the global browser market share], we'll start transitioning Sass to emit `:is()` when resolving Sass nesting.
 This will make Sass behave like CSS in the first two behavioral incompatibilities.
 We will consider this a breaking change, and release it as part of a major version release to avoid unexpectedly breaking existing stylesheets.
 We'll do our best to make this transition as smooth as possible using the [Sass Migrator].

+[`:is()` is supported by 98% of the global browser market share]: https://caniuse.com/css-matches-pseudo
 [Sass Migrator]: /documentation/cli/migrator

 We will _not_ drop our current behavior for `&-suffix` unless we can come up